cykod/Quintus-website/public/guide/sprites.md

 If you add an asset property before you call the predefined `init` method, the Sprite class will use that asset to calculate its width and height, stored in the `w` and `h` properties and the center, stored in the `cx` and `cy` properties (if you can tell, I'm not a huge fan of typing)

 That asset will then be used to render the spite on the screen.
-For example, to a full example that draws the penguin.png asset:
+For example, for a full example that draws the penguin.png asset:

    var Q = Quintus().include("Sprites").setup();